A Critical Stylistic Analysis of Major Kaduna Nzeogwu Coup Speech

 Authors

-1 Associate Professor in Applied Linguistics, Department of English Language Education, Legos State University of Education, Oto/Ijanikin, Nigeria
+1 Associate Professor of Applied Linguistics, Department of English Language Education, Legos State University of Education, Oto/Ijanikin, Nigeria

 Abstract